ml-evs/git-tutorial/README.md

 #### `rm`

-Remove a file from disk, and from any further Git tracking (the deletion of the file will need to be commited).
+Remove a file from disk, and from any further Git tracking (the deletion of the file will need to be committed).
 The history of the file will remain under version control, as well as all previous versions.

 > `git rm old_file.txt`